... in open computer study labs

-Since lab computers are configured by default to print to the black ink printers, manually change to the color printer from the drop down menu in the Print dialog box.
+Since lab computers are configured by default to print to the black ink printers, manually change to the color printer from the drop down menu in the Print dialog box in your document.
 Ask lab staff if you need assistance.

 Print stations.
 Students must name every document sent to the printers.
 When you want to "release" the named documents to print, log in to the print station using your HCC Login ID, review your list of documents, select the document you want printed, and press print.
 Note that when you highlight a print job, a box in the left bottom corner of the screen displays how many pages that document is.
 View this box to ensure this is what you want to print.
 Sometimes students want to print 1 displayed page from a web site, not realizing the entire web page consists of numerous printable pages.
 Press logoff when done sending your print jobs to the printer.
 Print jobs are automatically deleted from the queue if they are not retrieved from the print station within two hours.

 Copy machines.
 There are no photocopiers in the open study computer labs.
 For photocopier locations, please see HCC Library information below.

 ... in the HCC Library